hphelion/documentation/cloudos/prepare.cloudtypes.md

 ## Cloud Environment Types

-Using the HP Cloud OS Operational Dashboard, the Admin Node can be set up for a:
+Using the HP Helion Cloud OS Operational Dashboard, the Admin Node can be set up for a:

 * Private cloud
 * Hybrid cloud

 A private cloud is very similar in functionality to a public cloud, except the infrastructure resources for a private cloud are contained within the host company's internal network.
-A public cloud is deployed on external networks that are run by a cloud provider, such as <a href="http://www.hpcloud.com"> HP Cloud.</a>  A hybrid cloud is one where resources from two clouds (private, public, or both) can be shared by users of the hybrid cloud.
+A public cloud is deployed on external networks that are run by a cloud provider, such as <a href="http://www.hpcloud.com"> HP Helion Cloud.</a>  A hybrid cloud is one where resources from two clouds (private, public, or both) can be shared by users of the hybrid cloud.

 ### Private Cloud